apeinot/java/report.md

 * [TestBase64.java (only the last test case)](https://github.com/apeinot/java/blob/lab3/src/test/java/com/jsoniter/extra/TestBase64.java)
 * [TestOmitValue.java](https://github.com/apeinot/java/blob/lab3/src/test/java/com/jsoniter/spi/TestOmitValue.java)
 * [TestIterImplNumber.java](https://github.com/apeinot/java/blob/lab3/src/test/java/com/jsoniter/TestIterImplNumber.java)

-To see the test cases, we can run `git diff master..lab3 src/main`

 The requirements of each test are stated in the Javadoc at the beginning of each test case.
 In some case, some objects must be created before calling the functions on them.
 As a lot of function are static, they were callable directly.